garywu/blog/w-slash-ai/checkpoints/20250609-101416/before.md

 **The difference is that we shape them back.**

 Animals use what nature provides.
 Humans look at a rock and see what it could become.
 We impose our intentions on raw materials, creating tools that exist nowhere in nature.
-Archaeologists call this capacity for *systematic modification* the beginning of human technology.
+This capacity for *systematic modification* is what archaeologists call the beginning of human technology.

 And it's exactly what we're doing with AI.

-We start with silicon—literally refined sand, the same basic rock material—and shape it into wafers through precise heating and chemical processes.
-Those wafers become microchips through photolithography, where we etch microscopic patterns onto silicon surfaces.
-The chips become processors that power servers.
-The servers become data centers.
-The data centers become the cloud infrastructure running AI models.

-Every smartphone, every laptop, every AI system that writes code or recognizes faces or drives cars—it's all shaped rock.
-A trillion-dollar global economy built on the same fundamental pattern: taking what nature provides and systematically modifying it into tools that extend human capabilities.

-We've come an extraordinary distance from Kesi's hand axe to GPT models, but at the core, it's still the same thing: humans shaping rocks to think better.

 ## The Pattern Emerges